 Stock Options.
-The exercise price of all options granted during the years ended December 31, 2011, 2010 and 2009 was equal to the market value on the date of grant.
-The estimated fair value of each option award granted was determined on the date of grant using the Black-Scholes option-pricing valuation model with the following weighted-average assumptions for option grants during the three years ended December 31, 2011:
+The exercise price of all options granted during the years ended December 31, 2012, 2011 and 2010 was equal to the market value of the Company's common stock on the date of grant.
+The estimated fair value of each option award granted was determined on the date of grant using the Black-Scholes option-pricing valuation model with the following weighted-average assumptions for option grants during the three years ended December 31, 2012:

-Years Ended December 31,
+Year Years Ended December 31,

-2011 2010 2009
+2012 2011 2010

-Risk-free interest rate 1.4% 2.2% 2.3%
+Risk-free interest rate 1.3% 1.4% 2.2%

-Expected volatility of common stock 82% 90% 83%
+Expected volatility of common stock 79% 82% 90%

 Dividend yield 0.0% 0.0% 0.0%

-Expected option term 6.2 years 4.6 years 5.4 years
+Expected option term 6.8 years 6.2 years 4.6 years

 The Company estimates the fair value of stock options using a Black-Scholes option-pricing model on the date of grant.
 The fair value of equity instruments that are ultimately expected to vest, net of estimated forfeitures, are recognized and amortized on a straight-line basis over the requisite service period.
 The Black-Scholes option-pricing model incorporates various and highly sensitive assumptions including expected volatility, expected term and interest rates.
 The expected volatility is based on the historical volatility of the Company's common stock over the most recent period commensurate with the estimated expected term of the Company's stock options.
 The expected option term is estimated based on historical experience as well as the status of the employee.
 For example, Directors and Officers have a longer expected option term than all other employees.
+Additionally, recent grants of stock options have a contractual life of ten years, versus seven years for older option grants, and the vesting period for recent option grants has been extended to four years, which together have resulted in an increase in the expected option term.
 The risk-free rate for periods within the contractual life of the option is based upon observed interest rates appropriate for the expected term of the Company's employee stock options.
 The Company has never declared or paid dividends and has no plans to do so in the foreseeable future.

 Authoritative guidance requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Pre-vesting forfeitures for awards with monthly vesting terms were estimated to be 0% in 2011 based on historical experience.
+Pre-vesting forfeitures for awards with monthly vesting terms were estimated to be 0% in 2012 based on historical experience.
 The effect of pre-vesting forfeitures for awards with monthly vesting terms has historically been negligible on the Company's recorded expense.
-Pre-vesting forfeitures for awards with annual vesting terms were estimated at 0% in 2011 based on historical employee turnover experience.
+Pre-vesting forfeitures for awards with annual vesting terms were also estimated at 0% in 2012 based on historical employee turnover experience.
 The effect of past restructurings has been excluded from the historical review of employee turnover.
 The Company's determination of fair value is affected by the Company's stock price as well as a number of assumptions that require judgment.
-The weighted-average fair values of options granted during the years ended December 31, 2011, 2010 and 2009, estimated as of the grant date using the Black-Scholes option valuation model, were \$4.14, \$1.80 and \$2.10, respectively.
+The weighted-average fair values of options granted during the years ended December 31, 2012, 2011 and 2010, estimated as of the grant date using the Black-Scholes option valuation model, were \$6.05, \$4.14 and \$1.80, respectively.

-A summary of the status of the Company's stock options as of December 31, 2011, 2010 and 2009 and of changes in options outstanding under the plans during the three years ended December 31, 2011 is as follows (in thousands, except for weighted average exercise price data):
+A summary of the status of the Company's stock options as of December 31, 2012, 2011 and 2010 and of changes in options outstanding under the plans during the three years ended December 31, 2012 is as follows (in thousands, except for weighted average exercise price data):